amitanand-ms/Cyclic_trace_linux/Readme.md

 Trace file names would be in format yymmdd-hh:mm:ss that way you based on the time of repro of the issue you could guess which file may have traces form that time.

+Traces run and stop could be automate using watcher, please go through watcher_readme file to understand how you could leverage watcher to trigger trace capture through logs occurence.